vincent-nguyen-sys/git-lesson/README.md

 # Git lesson

-This lessn covers the basics of git version control.
+This lesson covers the basics of git version control.

+This lesson is for the first day of the MSSE bootcamp (Chem 280)